 - 4.7 The Defined Benefit plan invests in a wide range of asset classes such as equity, property and fixed interest investments.
-Appendix D shows the Strategic Asset Allocation and the Actual Asset Allocation as at 30 June 2018.
-This asset allocation does not apply for deferred beneficiaries where members have investment choice nor the assets for small number of fixed term pensioners that are invested in defensive assets. - 4.8 Vision Super has reviewed the investment strategy of the Defined Benefit Plan and has decided to make a change to reduce exposure to growth assets.
-The actual growth allocation as at 30 June 2018 was 67.4%.
-The revised strategic asset allocation to growth assets is 64.9%.
+Appendix D shows the Strategic Asset Allocation and the Actual Asset Allocation as at 30 June 2019.
+This asset allocation does not apply for deferred beneficiaries where members have investment choice nor the assets for small number of fixed term pensioners that are invested in defensive assets. - 4.8 The strategic allocation to Growth Assets as at 30 June 2019 was 63.9%.
+The actual growth allocation as at 30 June 2019 was 62.9%.
 The Trustee also uses derivative strategies to reduce equity tail risk. - 4.9 In our opinion the allocation to growth assets is among a range of allocations that could reasonably be used by the Defined Benefit plan.